Running Benefit Retro Queries in HRS

 Below is an example of Windows Internet Explorer 9.

 6. Review the results and determine a course of action if needed.
 Note: An employee may appear on the report with multiple rows if retro benefits has calculated for multiple pay periods and Benefit Plans.
-Refer to BN - Retro Benefits Review Process if you need assistance on reviewing or updating the retro benefit page.
+Refer to Reviewing Retro Benefits in HRS if you need assistance on reviewing or updating the retro benefit page.
 The data appearing in the Excel spreadsheet is:

 A. DeptID = Department ID Number